 The dimension of Empowerment (i.e., Dominance) has been long been ignored in the emotion literature.
 The major reason stemmed from the empirical findings by Russell and Pratt (1980), suggesting that Empowerment accounted for only a trivial proportion of variance in the meaning of affect terms but was highly correlated with the measure of Appeal (Russell, 1978).
-Therefore, they decided to delete the third dimension, Empowerment, to generate a two-dimensional model, which has been widely adopted in marketing and advertising literature (e.g., Gorn, Pham, & Sin, 2001; Shapiro & MacInnis, 2002).
+Therefore, they decided to delete the third dimension, Empowerment, to generate a twodimensional model, which has been widely adopted in marketing and advertising literature (e.g., Gorn, Pham, & Sin, 2001; Shapiro & MacInnis, 2002).

 However, more recent literature suggests that the three-dimensional model (AEE) helps to differentiate between basic emotion categories.
-It is also clearly

-Empowerment is an important differentiating factor in anger and fear ( Wen & Morris, 2015; LeDoux, 1998), as well as in anxiety and depression ( Mehrabian, 1996).
-Empowerment has its own unique role in categorizing fear and anger and approach/avoidance behavior.
+It is also clearly more informative as a representation of emotional knowledge than the two-dimensional solution is more informative (Yani-de-Soriano & Foxall, 2006).
+Empowerment is an important differentiating factor in anger and fear (Wen & Morris, 2015; LeDoux, 1998), as well as in anxiety and depression (Mehrabian, 1996).
+Empowerment has its own unique role in categorizing fear and anger and approach/ avoidance behavior.
 Although the two-factor model was preferred by Russell (1980), even he acknowledged that unexplained variance was attributable to "control" or "dominance."